orxfun/orx-parallel/examples/wasm/tsp/leptos/app/README.md

 Inside it:

 - import `init` and `start_app` from `./pkg/components.js`
-- import `./search-runner.ts` so the Leptos UI can call the worker bridge through `globalThis.runSearchOnce`
+- import `./search-runner.ts` so the Leptos UI can call the worker bridge through `globalThis.runSearchAlgorithm`
 - call `init()` before `start_app()` so the generated wasm package is ready before the UI mounts

 ## search worker